-UNRWA's holistic approach provides learning support, psychosocial support, recreational activities and community engagement with a view to promote the overall wellbeing of Palestine refugee students.
+UNRWA's holistic approach provides learning support, psychosocial support, recreational activities and community engagement with a view to promote the overall wellbeing of Palestinian refugee students.
 A crucial contributing factor to the successful integration of PRS students into UNRWA schools is to ensure that the necessary educational staff is available to provide core services to the increased number of students, with a particular focus on vulnerable children, such as those with disabilities, psychosocial support needs, those underperforming on standardized tests and children facing protection concerns.
 Besides, teachers must manage and avoid tensions with PRL students.
-In line with this, the EUTF will continue to fund equal access to PRS/PRL basic education and support staff over the upcoming scholastics years and safeguard access to education to which all PRS are entitled, while reducing enrolment barriers, as costs related to school supplies, uniforms and transportation.
+In line with this, the EUTF will continue to fund equal access to PRS/PRL basic education and support staff over the upcoming scholastics years and safeguard access to education to which all PRS are entitled, while reducing enrolment barriers and school attendance, as costs related to school supplies, uniforms and transportation.
 In this sense, the action will make sure that enrolment barriers that prevent PRS children from attending school are identified and addressed.
-Support to extracurriculum and recreational activities through Non-Governmental Organisations (NGOs) and Community-Based Organisations (CBOs) will be explored.
+To face the impact of COVID-19 crisis, UNRWA will ensure remote education and assistance and will provide with the required tools and supplies during the suspension of face-to-face lessons.
+Disinfection of the installations once the schools will reopen could be considered.
+Support to extra-curriculum and recreational activities through Non-Governmental Organisations (NGOs) and Community-Based Organisations (CBOs) will be explored.